 CausesPaget's disease is caused by a malfunction in bone formation.
 Normally, bones are constantly being broken down and rebuilt.
 With Paget's disease, bones are broken down abnormally fast, and new bone replacement is loose and bulky, instead of strong and compact.
 These poorly formed bones may become weak.
 They also may bend over time.The exact cause of this bone malformation is unknown.
 Paget's disease may be triggered early in life by a viral infection.

-- Have a family history, especially in a parent, sibling, or child
+- Having a family history, especially in a parent, sibling, or child

 SymptomsMost people with Paget's disease don't have symptoms.
 For those with symptoms, Paget's disease may cause: